dibinshaju/DJANGO-PROJECT/README.md

-# Student Management Portal (Django)
+# Django Student Management Portal

-A simple **Student Management Portal** built using **Django**.
+A **Student Management Portal** built using **Django** that allows users to manage **Departments, Courses, and Students**.
-This project manages **Departments, Courses, and Students** and allows users to view and create student records through a web interface.
+The project demonstrates Django fundamentals such as **models, views, templates, forms, and authentication**.

 ---

 ## Features

 * View list of students
+* View departments
 * View available courses
-* View departments
-* Create new student records
+* Add new students using forms
 * User registration system
-* Django admin panel for managing data
+* Django Admin panel for database management
+* Template rendering with Django views
-* HTML templates with base layout
+* Basic HTML layout with reusable templates

 ---

 ## Technologies Used

-* Python
+* Python 3
 * Django
 * HTML
 * CSS
 * SQLite (default Django database)
+* Git & GitHub

 ---